 Can I switch between providers?

-Yes, switching is common and supported.
+Yes, switching is common and well-supported.
 The receiving provider needs year-to-date payroll data, employee information, and tax history.
-Best time to switch is at the start of a quarter or calendar year.
+The best time to switch is at the start of a quarter or calendar year.

 Do these services handle 1099 contractors?